-SteelFab operates seven different fabrication plants across the Southeastern US with a combined capacity of over 100,000 tons annually.
+SteelFab operates eight different fabrication plants across the Southeast, Texas and Oregon with a combined capacity of over 140,000 tons annually.
 These plants utilize the latest high-tech machinery, top-notch facilities, and cutting edge computer driven processes.
-The most important components of our fabrication capacity are the over 500 highly skilled employees working throughout these plants.
+The most important components of our fabrication capacity are the over 900 highly skilled employees working throughout these plants.
 Our employees are truly craftsmen whose skills, knowledge, and passion are poured into each piece that leaves the plant.

 SteelFab has invested in several new pieces of CNC equipment that utilize the latest technology in the industry including high speed drilling, automated tool changing, and advanced part layout marking.
 This equipment is capable of sawing, drilling, punching, shearing, and burning every type of structural steel.
 Using these automated machines SteelFab, as a corporation, is capable of machining up to 2,000 tons of material each week.